 2. Power Consumption

 If you are not concerned about your memory voltage demands, you may encounter a minor but significant problem.
-Your RAM will function normally, but the RAM that consumes the most power may suffer from fluctuating voltage.
+Your RAM will function normally, but it will suffer from fluctuating voltage.

 3. Single vs. Dual Channel Memory

-This is one of the most effective methods for maximizing the performance of memory sticks.
+This is among the most efficient techniques for maximizing the performance of memory sticks.
 Most motherboards include dual channels.
+It’s better to gain some idea about RAM’s memory channel.

 4. Frequency & Latency